 Part C of the contract includes the Tenancy Addendum (Form HUD-52641-A).
 The addendum sets forth the tenancy requirements for the program and the composition of the household, as approved by the PHA.
-The owner must sign the HUD Tenancy Addendum with the prospective tenant, and the tenant has the right to enforce the Tenancy Addendum against the owner.
+The tenant has the right to enforce the Tenancy Addendum against the owner.
 The terms of the Tenancy Addendum prevail over any other provisions of the lease.